doersino/UnicodeMathML/README.md

 # UnicodeMathML

 *This repository provides a JavaScript-based translation of [UnicodeMath](https://www.unicode.org/notes/tn28/) to [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) ("UnicodeMathML").
-An interactive "playground" allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
+An interactive playground allows for experimentation with UnicodeMath's syntax and insight into the translation pipeline.
 UnicodeMathML can be easily integrated with arbitrary HTML or [Markdeep](https://casual-effects.com/markdeep/) documents.*

+#### 🎮 Get familar with the syntax via [the playground](https://doersino.github.io/UnicodeMathML/playground.html)!

+#### 📑 [Learn how to](#getting-started) integrate UnicodeMathML into your website or Markdeep document ([here's](https://doersino.github.io/UnicodeMathML/markdeep-integration/markdeep.md.html) an example).

 UnicodeMath is an **easy-to-read linear format** for mathematics initially developed as an input method and interchange representation for Microsoft Office.
 Its author, Murray Sargent III, has published a [*Unicode Technical Note*](https://www.unicode.org/notes/tn28/) detailing the format, based on which this UnicodeMath to MathML translator was built. *More in the FAQ section below.*

 ![](screenshot.png)

-## Demo

-The *UnicodeMathML Playground* is available [here](https://doersino.github.io/UnicodeMathML/playground.html), while an example Markdeep document containing UnicodeMath can be found [here](https://doersino.github.io/UnicodeMathML/markdeep-integration/markdeep.md.html).

 ## Getting Started